iipc/jwarc/README.md

 ### Native binaries

-Experimental native binary versions of jwarc command-line tool for Linux and MacOS are now available from the [releases page](https://github.com/iipc/jwarc/releases).
+Experimental native binary versions of the jwarc command-line tool are now available from the [releases page](https://github.com/iipc/jwarc/releases) for Linux and MacOS.
 These start faster than the cross-platform jar version and do not require Java to be installed.

 If you would like to build them from source install [GraalVM](https://github.com/oracle/graal/releases)